Menu

 4, 5

-Lack of parental support and confidence, stemming from their own educational experiences and other pressures in their lives.
+Lack of parental confidence support and, stemming from their own educational experiences and other pressures in their lives.

 Shine charity works with target parents with younger children.
 They showed how to play games (pm session) and gave them things to go home with.
 Established relationships between staff and community.